Do You Need a Permit to Replace Your Roof?

 When applying for a HVAC Installation permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Spokane County may vary slightly from municipality to municipality, standard US zoning dictates that: New HVAC equipment must meet regional Department of Energy SEER ratings and exterior condenser units must adhere to local residential noise ordinances and property setbacks.
+Key code points for a HVAC Installation in Spokane County: New HVAC equipment must meet regional Department of Energy SEER ratings and exterior condenser units must adhere to local residential noise ordinances and property setbacks.

 Estimated processing time in Spokane County: 2 to 4 weeks.